gabrielrufino/gabrielrufino/README.md

 <img align="left" alt="Octocat" width="200px" src="./assets/octocat.png" />

-Read is sometimes boring, making HTTP requests is always.
-The challenge is getting to know me using requests to this API.
-You ready?
+Read is sometimes boring, making HTTP requests is always awesome. **The challenge is getting to know me using requests to this API.** You ready?

 ### Getting started